-• SourceComposition: this is the same as SourcePowerLawSpectrum but considering a maximum rigidity $(R{\text{max}})$ for the particles, instead of a maximum energy $(E{\text{max}})$ .
-It also specifies the composition and its relative abundance, rendering SourceMultipleParticleTypes and SourceParticleType redundant.
+- SourcePowerLawSpectrum: randomly select the candidate's energy from a power-law distribution with a given spectral index α, for E{min} ≤ E ≤ E{max}. - SourceComposition: it is the same as SourcePowerLawSpectrum but considering a maximum rigidity (R{max}) for the particles, instead of a maximum energy (E{max}).
+It also specifies the composition and its relative abundance, rendering SourceMultipleParticleTypes and SourceParticleType useless.